Armenian Pakhlava – Sweet Layers of Tradition

 First, score the edges all the way around.
 This will yield crisp looking edges for the final baked pakhlava.

 Start by finding the center point of your sheet and make an incision all the way across.
 Then, divide each half into 3 and score those as well, resulting in 6 sections.
-Next, score one corner to make it into a triangle.
-Follow it up with another incision parallel to that one.
-This process creates a beautiful diamond pattern on your pakhlava.

 Gently hold the phyllo sheet with your other hand to ensure they don’t lift.

 After all the cuts are done, generously brush the seams with clarified butter (pic 10).
-Using the brush, iron out any layers that might have been shifted.
+Using the brush, “iron out” any layers that might have been shifted.

 Your tray of pakhlava is ready for baking.